tillschander/postcss-rem-to-px/README.md

 # PostCSS Rem To Px

-[PostCSS] plugin to replace all rem values with px values..
+[PostCSS] plugin to replace all rem values with px values.

 [PostCSS]: https://github.com/postcss/postcss